hanishkvc/prgs-snap-scidvspc-hkvc/snap/README.snap.txt

   4.2 Based on the way things are working, I assume that I am in
       $SNAPCRAFT_PRIME folder by default when I am running code as part of the override-prime logic

+  5.Q Changes to snapcrafting as of 20201019 (here after 2 years) 5.1 One needs to use the base tag within snapcraft.yaml and
+      inturn specify a base snap that should be used wrt the build time multipass vm.
+The current recommendation is core18.
+  5.1 the snap folder used by snapcraft is available within
+      project/snap folder now, instead of snap folder, when using the multipass based snapcraft.
+Rather the snap folder now corresponds to the runtime snap folder of the user used for building the snap within the multipass based vm.

   ** TODO